THE SOCIETY OF FELLOWS

 degrees within a year of becoming fellows.
 If already a recipient of the degree,

 they should not be much more than a year past the Ph.D. at the time the fellowship

 The number of Junior Fellows at any one time normally is limited

-to thirty, and usually ten are chosen each year.
+to thirty-six, and usually twelve are chosen each year.
 The term of appointment

 are not required to make reports, receive no credit for courses, and

 not be candidates for any degree other than the Ph.D.
 Those who are still

 pursuing the Ph.D. should have completed their routine training for advanced

 should be well along in the writing of their theses before becoming Fellows.

 They may complete the writing of their theses and proceed to such final